 Use Segmented and Targeted Marketing Emails

 Encourage your customers to come and shop at your store with personalized marketing.
-Leverage your sales data to know more about each individual shopper profile, and taper your emails with segmented, data-driven campaigns.
+Leverage your sales data to know more about each individual shopper profile, and taper your emails with segmented, data-driven marketing campaigns.
 By knowing which clients purchased what during certain holidays or seasons, you can entice them to come back to your store with tailored promotions and discounts.
 This can be a very useful digital form of suggestive selling.

 While it may seem minute in the psychological process of suggestive selling, competitive rewards programs might be the aspect that sets you apart from other retailers.
 Even a simple points-based rewards system can make your shoppers feel valued and inspire them to buy more items or return more often.